johnedstone/gphotos-upload/README.md

 will be counted agains storage limits.
 To remdiate, go to settings -> "recover storage" and choose compress storage, after uploading.

 ### To do
-* create a --flag to skip comparing exif or st_atime
 * Selenium: webbrowser_selenium.py *Notes: SSL errors - http://allselenium.info/selfsigned-certificates-python-selenium/*

 ## Fixed